The Lizard: Nautical

 The biggest rescue in the RNLI's history was 17 March 1907 when the 12,000-tonne liner SS Suevic hit the Maenheere Reef near Lizard Point in Cornwall.
 In a strong gale and dense fog RNLI lifeboat volunteers rescued 456 passengers, including 70 babies.
 Crews from the Lizard, Cadgwith, Coverack and Porthleven rowed out repeatedly for 16 hours to rescue all of the people on board.
 Six silver RNLI medals were later awarded, two to Suevic crew members.

-The Battle at the Lizard, a naval battle, took place off The Lizard on 21 October 1707.
+The Battle at the Lizard, a naval battle, took place off the Lizard on 21 October 1707.

 Smuggling was a regular, and often necessary, way of life in these parts, despite the efforts of coastguards or "Preventive men".
 In 1801, the king's pardon was offered to any smuggler giving information on the Mullion musket men involved in a gunfight with the crew of HM Gun Vessel Hecate.

-Avionic
+Aeronautical

-In the First World War a Naval Air Station was established at Bonython, flying mainly blimps used for spotting U-boats.
+In the First World War a Naval Air Station, RNAS Mullion, was established at Bonython, flying mainly blimps used for spotting U-boats.
 One was sunk and several probably damaged by bombs dropped by the blimps.
 The airfield site is now occupied by the wind farm.

-RAF Predannack Down (see Predannack Airfield) was a Second World War airbase, from which Coastal Command squadrons flew anti-submarine sorties into the Bay of Biscay as well as convoy support in the western English Channel.
+RAF Predannack was a Second World War airbase, from which Coastal Command squadrons flew anti-submarine sorties into the Bay of Biscay as well as convoy support in the western English Channel.
 The runways still exist and the site is used by a local Air Cadet Volunteergliding Squadron 626VGS and as an emergency/relief base for RNAS Culdrose (HMS Seahawk).

 RNAS Culdrose is Europe's largest helicopter base, and currently hosts the Training and Operational Conversion Unit operating the EH101 "Merlin" helicopter.
 It is also the home base for Merlin Squadrons embarked upon Royal Navy warships, the Westland Sea King airborne early warning (AEW) variant helicopter, a Search And Rescue (Sea King, again) helicopter flight, and some BAe Hawk T.1 trainer jets used for training purposes by the Royal Navy.
 The base also operates some other types of fixed wing aircraft for calibration and other training purposes.
 As befits the base's name, a non-flying example of a Hawker Sea Hawk forms the main gate guardian static display.
-RNAS Culdrose is a major contributor to the economy of The Lizard area.
+RNAS Culdrose is a major contributor to the economy of the Lizard area.